namburusiddhartha/namburusiddhartha.github.io/_pages/about.md

   - /about.html
 ---

-I'm Siddhartha Namburu, a Master's student in Mechanical Engineering with a concentration in robotics and control.
-I am curious and passionate about computer vision, machine learning, and their applications in robotics.
-My aim during my Master's is to concentrate my courses and research on the combination of Computer Vision and Machine Learning.
+'m Siddhartha Namburu, a graduate student at CMU.
+I am curious and passionate about Computer Vision, Machine Learning, and their applications in robotics.
+I am currently working at Human Sensing Lab, Robotics Institute, CMU, on leveraging the use of synthetic data for training to recognize actions in real domain.
+My aim during my Master's is to concentrate my courses and research on combining Computer Vision and Machine Learning.
+During the summer, I interned at SRI International and worked on Whole body ID recognition using 3D human meshes from videos.

-I am currently working on leveraging the use of synthetic data in recognising actions recorded from an aerial camera.
-My ongoing research in computer vision, especially domain adaptation is being supervised by Professor [Fernando De la Torre Frade](http://www.cs.cmu.edu/~ftorre/index.html) and Professor [Jessica K. Hodgins](http://www.cs.cmu.edu/~jkh/).

-Prior to my master's at CMU, I worked as a machine learning engineer at DeepEdge where I integrated computer vision models on edge devices.
-I used Python (Tensorflow, Pytorch, Caffee, MxNet, onnx, TensorRT), C++(with cuda kernels and thrust library), Docker, to integrate face recognition, object detection, and pose estimation solutions on edge devices based on Ambarella(CV25) and Jetson-Nano.
+Previously, I worked as a Machine Learning engineer at DeepEdge where I integrated computer vision models on edge devices.
+I used Python (Tensorflow, Pytorch, Caffee, TensorRT), C++(with Cuda kernels and thrust library), and Docker, to integrate face recognition, object detection, and key-point estimation solutions on Ambarella(CV25) chip.

-My interest in this field started in my undergrad where I used evolutionary neural networks to predict the demand for fashion apparel.
-I also worked as a full-time intern at Nomura where I collaborated with the FinTech team in implementing ML, NLP technologies to automate use-cases in the finance division.
-Through this exercise, I gained an understanding of basic ML algorithms, specifically when I used and tested clustering algorithms like HBOS, DBSCAN.
+My aim is to concentrate my projects and research on learning-based methods in vision.
+I wish to use my experience and apply my skills in Computer Vision and Robotics.
+Towards this goal, I am currently looking for full-time opportunities in Computer Vision and Machine Learning starting from December 2022.

 Research Interest
 ------